Ho-Ro/nanovna-tools/README.md

   -h, --help            show this help message and exit -d DEVICE, --device DEVICE
                         connect to device
-  -D, --detect          detect the NanoVNA or tinySA device -v, --verbose         be verbose about the communication
+  -D, --detect          detect the NanoVNA or tinySA device and exit -v, --verbose         be verbose about the communication

 ```